jtroo/kanata/README.md

 [*]: https://www.gnu.org/licenses/identify-licenses-clearly.html

-If you want to test changes in the keyberon library code, you should change the top-level `Cargo.toml` file.
-Look at the comments around the `kanata-keyberon` dependency to understand what changes to make.

 ## How you can help

 - Try it out and let me know what you think.
 Feel free to file an issue or